 A review in the Journal of Integrative Medicine examined several studies involving the use of saffron for treatment of depression in adults over 18.
 Researchers found that saffron did improve symptoms for people with major depressive disorder.
 This may make the spice a good alternative for people who don’t tolerate antidepressant medications well.

 Saffron has many different chemical components.
 Some of these may help to reduce blood pressure and provide protection against heart disease.

-A review of studies done on rats showed that saffron lowered blood pressure.
+A of studies done on rats showed that saffron lowered blood pressure.
 Other research using rabbits found the spice to be effective in lowering cholesterol and triglyceride levels.

 3. PMS treatment